New EU Border Checks (EES & EITAS): What Travelers Need to Know

 TL;DR: It’s no big deal.
-Starting Oct.
-12, 2025, the EU will launch the new Entry/Exit System (EES), replacing passport stamps with biometric checks.
+The EU is rolling out the new Entry/Exit System (EES), with phased implementation underway beginning in 2025, replacing passport stamps with biometric checks.
 Expect slightly longer lines at first, but the process will ultimately be faster and more secure.
-ETIAS (a quick online travel authorization) will follow in late 2026.
+ETIAS (a quick online travel authorization) is expected to follow in 2026.

 The aim: to modernize border control, improve security, and digitize the process.
-While efficiency is a goal, travelers should expect a different border experience—especially early on.
+While efficiency is the goal, travelers should expect a different border experience, especially early on.

 What Is Changing: The EU’s Entry/Exit System (EES)